Tansor22/MPJUsages/README.md

 # MPJUsages
-Some MPJ Express usages + a good example of Gralde using.
+Some MPJ Express usages + a good example of Gradle using.

 MPJ Express v0.44 included.
 Path to it should be set as MPJ_HOME system environment variable.